abondar24/CrackingInterview/README.md

 - card war - check /screens/cardwar.png for description
 - string chain - check /screens/string.chains for description
 - length of last word - Given a string s consists of upper/lower-case alphabets and empty space characters ' ', return the length of last word in the string.
+- validPassword - given a string verify if it is a valid password.
+Valid password must have length between 7 and 30, should have 1 capital letter, one punctuation character and should not contain word 'password'

 ## Ints

 - reverse integer - Given a 32-bit signed integer, reverse digits of an integer.